Children’s Races

 Venue

-Ethiopian Youth Sport Academy (near Imperial)
+Ethiopian Sport Academy (near Imperial)

 Parking: is available outside the compound near to the gate on the way to 22 Mazoria road.
 We advise you to arrive as early as possible.